uiarch/design-system-node-api/README.md

   * __Why is it used:__ Ignore all modules in `node_modules` directory.
   * __Example:__ See examples on [webpack-node-externals](https://www.npmjs.com/package/webpack-node-externals)

+### Was all this ^^ necessary?
+  * No not entirely, but by documenting all of my dependencies I was able to remove about 50% of what I had installed and narrow it down by asking my self why I was using it and how important was it.

 ## Installation
 ---